Urgent Care Center: Services, Working Hours, Treatments, and FAQs

 Are Urgent Care Centers Open 24 Hours a Day?

 Urgent care centers are typically open the entire day.
 However, unlike emergency rooms, urgent cares are usually not open overnight.
-That’s because the situations that urgent care deals with are not life-threatening.
-FCCMG urgent care practices in all three locations are open 8 AM to 8 PM on weekdays, and 8 AM to 5 PM on Saturday and Sunday.
+That"s because the situations that urgent care deals with are not life-threatening.
+FCCMG urgent care practices are open 8 AM to 8 PM on weekdays, and 8 AM to 5 PM on Saturday and Sunday.

 Can Urgent Cares Apply Stitches?

 Yes.
 Cuts that are not too deep can be treated and stitched at an urgent care center.
 Shorter wait times, affordability, highly skilled medical teams, and extended business hours are what make urgent care the place to go for small and medium cuts that require stitches.

 While insurance providers usually cover urgent care, it’s up to the urgent care centers to choose whether to accept your insurance.
 At FCCMG, we accept a wide variety of insurance plans that include Medicare, covered CA plans from Blue Cross, Health Net and some Blue Shield Products.
 You can check if we accept your insurance plan by calling us prior to your visit, or by asking your insurance provider.

 Urgent cares and primary care centers both have different purposes.
 A primary care center plays an important role in your long-term health.
 They have access to your medical records that help them in managing any chronic condition over time.
 Whereas, an urgent care center only deals with any urgent medical condition.
 That"s why urgent cares usually have a walk-in culture; they do not require any prior appointment and have longer business hours.